 The second possible starting point would be Valle di Peccia, which would bring you on the southern side of the mountain, but there you would start a tour very low.

-The third interesting starting point is Robiei, 1891 m, where the upper station og cable car from San Carlo stands.
+The third interesting starting point is Robiei, 1891 m, where the upper station of cable car from San Carlo stands.
 That one is in the first place a starting point for the Basodino tour, but also Cristallina is close enough.

 And the last option is to start a tour in Val Bedretto.
 This is a long valley which, after the main road leaves it at Airolo towards St. Gotthard, continues towards the west (on Nufenen Pass), leading all the time around the northern side of Cristalline.
 The tour can best be started in Ossasco, 1313 m, from where we go southwards into Val Torta and further on Passo di Cristallina, where the mountain hut stands.
 See online a good map in any resolution on Swissgeo

-Summit Ascents1.
-Norteast ridge.
+1. Norteast ridge.
 This is quite a direct, pathless ascent, which however already requires some easy climbing (up to UIAA III degre).
 It starts on Passo del Narèt, 2438 m, which can be quickly reached from Lago del Narèt.
 3 h.

 2. East ridge.
 This is the most recommendable ascent from Lago del Narèt.
 Also that one is not just easy, some scrambling and easy climbing (up to degree UIAA II) is needed.
-Together witzh the route #3 it makes a wonderful round tour.
+Together with the route #3 it makes a wonderful round tour.
 From the start of the SE summit ridge the route is not marked, but we can follow ciarns.
 3 h.

 3. North-west approach.
 It starts on Passo di Cristallina, 2568 m, which can be reached by three routes:

 From the saddle we go towards the south-east, more or less directly towards the top.
 1 h 30 min, steep walk-up.